 Within the next six months, your goal is to have the financial resources to market with a new product.
 You can achieve this by increasing your revenue, conserving resources, lowering your GTM strategy, and a variety of other efforts.

-Focusing on cross-functional outcomes is more productive during uncertain times since you can quickly pivot the specific activities you’re doing to accommodate the current circumstances and achieve the same goals.
+Focusing on cross-functional outcomes is more productive during uncertain times.
+You can quickly pivot the specific activities you’re doing to accommodate the current circumstances and achieve the same goals.

 Adapt the Work-Life Integration as a Permanent Lifestyle Choice

 The pandemic quickly forced those that are capable of working from home to adopt work-life integration.
-For most people, the lifestyle shift has been stressful and has made them long for the days when there was a separation between their work and home lives.
+For most people, the lifestyle shift has been stressful.
+It has made them long for the days when there was a separation between their work and home lives.

-Planning for those events instead of avoiding them improves your productivity by allowing you to handle critical issues at optimal times and be fully present in all areas of your life.
+Planning for those events instead of avoiding them improves your productivity.
+It is by allowing you to handle critical issues and be present in all areas of your life.
 Remember, “Maintain Your Productivity Amidst Covid-19“.

-Though challenging during quarantine, work-life integration will help you thrive during the reopening and beyond by giving you the flexibility to focus on your top priorities without worrying about overlapping work and personal time.
+Though challenging during quarantine, work-life integration will help you thrive during the reopening and beyond.
+By giving you the flexibility to focus on your top priorities, you won’t worry about overlapping work and personal time.

-After all, under normal circumstances, you’re not juggling full-time childcare, difficulty running necessary errands, health concerns, and the mental health effects of being forced to spend so much time inside.
-However, you do have the random doctor’s appointments, evening work fires, and other interruptions that make it impossible to separate your work and personal life.
+Besides, under normal circumstances, you’re not juggling full-time childcare, run necessary errands, health concerns, and the mental health effects.
+However, you do have random doctor’s appointments, evening work fires, etc., which make it impossible to separate your work and personal life.